apoca/lambda-resize-image/README.md

 npm install
 ```

-Then, modify and set with your data the .env.example to env.yml (It's supposed that you already configured your [local variables](#environment-variables))
+Modify and set the .env.example to env.yml with your data.
+(You are supposed to have already configured your [local variables](#environment-variables))).

 ### AWS credentials

-To run [local development](#local-development) you also might configure your [aws credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/installing-jssdk.html), or you can set them like showed below.
+To run [local development](#local-development) you also might need to configure you [aws credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/installing-jssdk.html), or you can set them to what I've shown below.

 ### Deploy to Amazon AWS

-You also can check whether you have installed all well:
+You can also check if you have everything installed in the correct way:

 `$ serverless`